 The Playhouse District is an eclectic neighborhood that spawned around the Pasadena Playhouse in the 1920s by many of the creative people involved with the theatre.
-Today, the Playhouse District is the entertainment hub of Pasadena with a noticeable concentration of public art, street art, and niche independent businesses like a bookstore from 1894; an arthouse movie theater; a coffee shop, art galleries; a vinyl record store; a wine tasting bar; a jazz club; and a boutique hotel.
+Today, the Playhouse District is the entertainment hub of Pasadena with a noticeable concentration of public art, street art, and niche independent businesses like a bookstore from 1894; an arthouse movie theater; a coffee shop, art galleries; a vinyl record store; a wine tasting bar and a boutique hotel.

 Things to Do

 Pasadena Playhouse: The neighborhood’s namesake is a Spanish Colonial Revival theatre featuring an ornate auditorium and a large courtyard.
 Free theatre tours are offered with advanced reservations.
 More→

 Boston Court Performing Arts Center: Performing arts center featuring two stages where visitors can experience theatre, music, dance and spoken word.
 This is the kind of performing arts space that thrives on presenting bold content.
 Details→

 The Long Table: Business owners and residents of the Playhouse District takeover a tree-lined portion of Green Street, a very long table is set up down the center of the street, several Playhouse District restaurants cater the seated dinner; preceded by a reception of beer, wine and cheese.
 More→

 Rose Parade: One of the highlights during Pasadena’s grand midwinter festival is the Rose Parade, where highly conceptual floats parade across the city, accompanied by enormous marching bands ad equestrian troupes.
 A good portion of the parade route runs through the Playhouse District.
 Details→

 LitFest: A free literary festival where books and authors are celebrated.
 More→